Reference: TL-502-1433: Modern and Contemporary Philosophy

 2. It is a further objective of the sub-group to spell out what a heideggerian, derridian, deleuzian, benjaminian, etc, conception of philosophy consists in (e.g listening to Being, deconstruction, creation of concepts, etc)

-4. It is yet another objective of subgroup MTPS to explore a kantian approach to epistemological, ethico-political and aesthetic issues.
+4. Another objective of subgroup MTPS to explore a Kantian approach to epistemological, ethico-political and aesthetic issues.